adjust/dev-docs/docs/react-native/recording/events.md

 :::

 ::::{dropdown} Example
-In this example, we measure an event with the token {code}`g3mfiw` whenever a user interacts with a button.
+This example demonstrates how to record an event with the token {{ eventToken }} whenever a user interacts with a button.

 :::{tab-set-code}